 - Through this call, the GLA and LEAP are seeking projects that can help tackle London's employment and skills challenges and support London's recovery from COVID-19.
-As noted above, we are keen that applicants look at ways in which their activities can align with the Recovery Missions, in particular, the Helping Londoners into Good Work Mission and the New Deal for Young People Mission. - Projects which support the skills priorities of the Green New Deal and Digital Access for All recovery missions are also encouraged, for example, projects that provide training and upskilling for people to move into Green jobs and projects that support the delivery of both basic digital skills and sector specific digital skills. - Some groups including lone parents, people living with disabilities and health conditions, care leavers, older Londoners, young people and homeless people and some BAME groups - remain under-represented in the workforce and are often more likely to be worse-off than other Londoners.
+As noted above, we are keen that applicants look at ways in which their activities can align with the Recovery Missions, in particular, the Helping Londoners into Good Work Mission and the New Deal for Young People Mission. - Projects which support the skills priorities of the Green New Deal and Digital Access for All recovery missions are also encouraged, for example, projects that provide training and upskilling for people to move into Green jobs and projects that support the delivery of both basic digital skills and sector specific digital skills. - Some groups including lone parents, people living with disabilities and health conditions, care leavers, older Londoners, young people, homeless people and some BAME groups - remain under-represented in the workforce and are often more likely to be worse-off than other Londoners.
 There are also a high number of Londoners without basic skills in literacy, English language, numeracy and digital skills.
-Applications focusing on these groups will be particularly welcomed.
+Applications focusing on these groups will be particularly welcomed. - Projects should use a variety of outreach strategies in order to engage participants and should not just rely on engagement through traditional routes. - Projects should also provide flexible support that is tailored to the needs of individual participants.
+Where projects are working with participants who have more complex needs, longer term and more intensive support should be offered. - Employment retention and progression are key priorities for the GLA and LEAP.
+Projects funded through ESF in London under Investment Priority 2.1 should, wherever possible, support participants to progress in work, this could include a positive change in contract or moving into higher paid work paying at least the hourly London Living wage.
+Further details on the definition of the London ESF 'In-work Progression' result and target setting are included in section 3 below. - Applicants may apply for funding for projects that cover one or both Investment Priorities (IP) (IP2.1 and IP2.2).
+Where applications cover more than one IP, it must be clear which activities fall under which IP.